klahrich/chiefhustler/content/posts/shameless-cloning.md

 categories: ["investing"]
 ---

 The concept of _circle of competence_ is well known in the investing community.
-I believe it was popularized by Warren Buffet, at least that's how I first came accross it.
-Both Buffet and Munger have emphasized endless times to invest only in what you understand.
+I believe it was popularized by Warren Buffett, at least that's how I first came accross it.
+Both Buffett and Munger have emphasized endless times to invest only in what you understand.
 And they're not the only ones, other super investors like Peter Lynch have hammered the idea of leveraging whatever expertise you possess to make good investment by remaining within your circle of competence.

 ### Shameless cloning